SebastianSzturo/bolt/README.md

 # Bolt :nut_and_bolt:

-Bolt is a simple and fast web proxy living in the Erlang VM.
-Bolt can be used as a ssl proxy to prevent mixed content warnings on secure pages or to bypass CORS.
-For example as a SSL image proxy or for client side website scraping.
+Bolt is a simple and fast http proxy living in the Erlang VM.
+Bolt can be used as a SSL proxy to prevent mixed content warnings on secure pages or to bypass CORS.
+For example as a SSL image proxy or html proxy for client side website scraping.

 ## Installation